 - Location – Where do you want to get your procedure done?
 It can be local or abroad.
 Many people go to Asia to complete this process because it’s significantly cheaper.
 My friend did it in South Korea for only $200.

-- Cost – Microblading can cost between $500-$1,500 depending the Therapist’s experience and their location mostly.
+- Cost – Microblading can cost between $350-$1,500 depending on the Therapist’s experience and their location mostly.
+Some Therapists will offer free touch-ups after your initial session.

 Want to learn Microblading?